 Publication: The Future of the Yellow Vests – Emmanuelle Reungoat, François Buton, Étienne Walker, Sylvain Bordiec, Christèle Dondeyne

-Bringing together a research group of political scientists, sociologists, geographers, and anthropologists who have been working for several years from a biographical perspective to understand the multiple dimensions of engagement, this book offers sociological portraits of the Yellow Vests to shed light on contemporary developments in political relations, forms of conflict, and the politicization of our societies.
+Bringing together over several years a research group of political scientists, sociologists, geographers, and anthropologists who adopted a biographical perspective to explore the many dimensions of civic engagement, this book presents sociological portraits of the Yellow Vests to shed light on contemporary shifts in our relationship with politics, as well as the forms of conflict and politicization in our societies.